Polarx-YZ/Polarx-YZ/README.md

+# About Me
-Call me Rin or whatever
+Call me Rin or whatever <br>
+Idk wtf i'm doing

 ### Currently working on:
 - an egg